Taiwo2928/Amazon-Analysis-DSA_Project/README.md

             1. The "Mid" and "Lower-Mid" product segments account for over 70% of product count.
             Tip: Tailor marketing messages toward value-conscious buyers, emphasizing durability, affordability, and customer satisfaction.

+Product Improvement Insights
+Low Ratings in Some Categories:
+Products rated below 3.5 (totaling over 100 items) may need quality improvements.
+Focus on analyzing user feedback for products in these buckets and optimize features or quality.
+Skewed Discounting:
+Categories like Toys & Games and Office Products have 0%–6% discount but may still underperform in sales.
+Consider offering targeted promotions or bundle deals in these categories to test responsiveness.
+Price Optimization:
+High actual vs discounted price gaps in Electronics and Home & Kitchen suggest room for pricing strategy review or bundling improvements.
+High Review but Low Rating Products:
+For example, USB Cables have 2.75M reviews, but are not in top rating buckets.
+Analyze product quality or delivery issues that might be lowering ratings despite high engagement.

+📢 Marketing Strategy Insights
+Leverage Top Review Categories:
+Electronics dominates reviews (15.6M).
+Capitalize on this by running campaigns, influencer reviews, or product highlight reels in this category.
+Highlight High-Rated Products:
+Products like Tablets (4.6 rating) should be placed in ads, front-page features, or "Top Picks" sections.
+Discount Engagement Strategy:
+Products with higher discounts tend to have better ratings (see the positive trend in "Rating vs Discount").
+Create marketing campaigns around "smart savings" or "best-rated discounted products."
+Revenue-Driven Focus:
+Focus ad budgets on Electronics, Computers & Accessories, and Home & Kitchen, which account for ~125B in potential revenue.
+These categories are clearly high-margin and high-volume.